jeffknupp/blog/in_progress/hardest_revisited.md

 [PyPy](http://www.pypy.org) is often described as "a Python interpreter written in Python".
-While that's a misleading description in a number of ways, suffice it to say that PyPy is an alternative implementation of the Python interpreter that acheives (sometimes drastic) performance gains by using a JIT compiler, not unlike the JVM.
+While that's a misleading description in a number of ways, suffice it to say that PyPy is an alternative implementation of the Python interpreter that acheives (sometimes drastic) performance gains by using a JIT compiler (not unlike the JVM).
 The PyPy implementation does not (as many mistakenly beleive) do away with the `GIL`.
 It's still present and functions much the same as the `GIL` in the cPython interpreter.